 443 High Road,

 Located in the north London suburb of Tottenham.
 The Palace Theatre of Varieties opened on 31st August 1908.
 As its name implies this was variety theatre, a type of entertainment which followed on from the music hall tradition.
-In 1913 it was presenting a mix of variety and drama and was operated by United Varieties Syndicate Ltd.
+In 1913 it was presenting a mix of variety, drama and ‘pictures’ and was operated by United Varieties Syndicate Ltd.

 In 1922 it began showing films in the afternoons some days a week and from 21st November 1924 it was leased out and became a full time cinema, re-named the Canadian Cinema which was taken over by Provincial Cinematograph Theatres (PCT) in 1925.
 It would most likely be at this period of time that the projection box was built on the rear of the stage and this theatre remained a back-projection cinema for the rest of its life.
 There was no room available in the rear of the dress circle and to have constructed a projection box and to have one in the rear of the balcony would have given too steep an angle and a keystone effect on the screen.